albertcanovas/pinn-channel/README.md

 All data files should be inside the correct folder, which is not included in the repository due to its size.

-The files should be found in a folder called CFD_Data.
-Include all files inside the channel2D/ folder.
-The folder structure inside the repository should look like:

 ### Data folder structure
 - pinn-channel/
     - conf/